aras62/vision-based-prediction/datasets/alphabetical/e-i_alphabetical_datasets.md

 <pre>
 @InProceedings{Bock_2020_IV,
-    author = "Bock, Julian and Krajewski, Robert and Moers, Tobias and Runde, Steffen and Vater, Lennart and Eckstein, Lutz", title = "The inD Dataset: A Drone Dataset of Naturalistic Road User Trajectories at German Intersections", booktitle = "IV",
+    author = "Bock, Julian and Krajewski, Robert and Moers, Tobias and Runde, Steffen and Vater, Lennart and Eckstein, Lutz", title = "The {inD} Dataset: A Drone Dataset of Naturalistic Road User Trajectories at German Intersections", booktitle = "IV",
     year = "2020"
 }